Helm Chart Dependencies

 - name: mariadb

 The name is pretty straightforward.
-We just use the name of the chart we want to use as a dependency.
+We just use the chart name we want to use as a dependency.
 It’s the same name we would use when installing such a chart with a command like:

 helm install my-release bitnami/mariadb